The library, as a part of the Olin Community, uses the Olin Honor Code as its guiding principal in setting library policy.

 Interlibrary Loan and Document Delivery Policy

 The Interlibrary Loan (ILL) service is available to members of the Olin community only.
-Librarians will attempt to borrow materials not held by the Olin College Library for the research or academic needs of Olin community members.
+Librarians will attempt to borrow materials not held by the Olin College Library from other libraries around the country.
 The Olin College Library will abide by CONTU guidelines (see http://www.copyright.gov/circs/circ21.pdf pages 18-19) when obtaining copies.
 This service is provided at no charge.
 The Olin College Library also provides materials to other libraries through ILL at no charge to the borrowing institutions.
 In some circumstances when materials are not available through ILL or if materials are needed urgently, librarians may obtain materials through other paid document providers.

 See: An Interpretation of the "Library Bill of Rights".